 Federating Your Data

-Federation Your Data via Pelican Origin
+Federating Your Data via a Pelican Origin

 Pelican users who want to share data within a Pelican federation do so via an Origin.
 Origins are a crucial component of Pelican's architecture for two reasons: they act as an adapter between various storage backends and Pelican federations, and they provide fine-grained access controls for that data.
 That is, they figure out how to take data from wherever it lives (such as a POSIX filesystem, S3 buckets, HTTPS servers, etc.) and transform it into a format that the federation can utilize while respecting your data access requirements.